Welcome

 The Lord’s Name be praised.

-Please sit as the Choir sings the
+Please sit as the Psalm is said or sung.

 Psalm